 If your shower curtain liner looks gross, don’t bother cleaning it by hand!
 Toss it in the washing machine with a cup of vinegar and a couple of towels.
-Wash it on a hot, gentle cycle, and then hang it to dry.
+Wash it on a somehow hot water, gentle cycle, and then hang it to dry.
 Just do NOT put it in the dryer.

 Couldn’t be easier, right?

 Microfiber furniture is terrific until it gets really dirty, then it can become difficult to clean without leaving discoloration.

 Avoid those unsightly stains by using rubbing alcohol and a scrubbing brush to spot clean microfiber furniture.

 17. Restore Unsightly Bakeware With Supplies and Tools You Already Have

 Your bakeware will eventually get stained after years of use.
 It’s not a big deal as you can always get it looking shiny and new again with oven cleaner, abrasive pads, and a few other household tools.
 Also, learn the best ways to remove bakeware stains.